 Liberty Women's Basketball Head Coach Carey Green has instilled quite a winning tradition during his tenure with the Lady Flames.
 His teams have averaged 23 victories per year, while becoming a regular fixture in the NCAA Division I Women's Basketball Championship.

-Liberty has notched 15 20-win seasons in Green's 18 years at the helm.
-He is a five-time Big South Coach of the Year and a four-time Virginia Sports Information Directors (VaSID) State Coach of the Year.
+Liberty has notched 16 20-win seasons in Green's 19 years at the helm.
+He is a five-time Big South Coach of the Year and a five-time Virginia Sports Information Directors (VaSID) State Coach of the Year, including his latest VaSID honor in 2017-18.

 Speaking of rebounding, Avery Warley wrapped up her career in 2011-12 as the leading rebounder in Liberty and Big South Conference history with 1,282 rebounds.
 She then became Liberty's third WNBA player, making the Phoenix Mercury's roster as an undrafted free agent.